 To make matters worse, Sajid's medical issues were also causing serious challenges at work for Hawa because she had to take time off to care for her son.
 As a single mom, she had no other choice, but it began to take a toll on the entire family.

-Then, a colleague told Hawa about a pulmonologist at Children's Health℠ who had helped manage her child's asthma.
+Then, a colleague told Hawa about Children's Health℠ and how they helped manage her child's asthma.
 Hawa called for an appointment right away.

 Expert care for Sajid's asthma diagnosis

-Soon, Sajid met Suja J. Nair, M.D., a pediatric pulmonologist at Children's Health and Associate Professor at UT Southwestern.
-Dr. Nair reviewed Sajid's history, discussed the diagnosis of asthma in greater detail and adjusted his treatment plan.
+Soon, Sajid visited Children's Health where they reviewed Sajid's history, discussed the diagnosis of asthma in greater detail and adjusted his treatment plan.
 Sajid started to feel better almost immediately.

-"It is quite gratifying to help Sajid and other children like him control their asthma," says Dr. Nair.
-"He now has less school absences, can play outside with his siblings and his mother feels more comfortable returning to work.
-Along with my team, it is a joy to help kids be kids."
+Sajid now has less school absences, can play outside with his siblings and his mother feels more comfortable returning to work.
+Along with my team, it is a joy to help kids be kids.

 Sajid was enrolled in the Asthma Management Program, a nationally certified program aimed at helping children better manage their condition and improve their overall health.